jan-ferdinand/zudoku/index.md

 If Victor chooses to check the boxes, he will immediately realize that Mallory is cheating, call her out on it, and stop playing **zudoku** with her.
 Should he instead choose to check the rows or the columns, he won\'t catch her in this round.
-But Victor is not convinced after just one round, so he asks Mallory to play again.
+But no matter his choice, Victor is not convinced after just one round, so he asks Mallory to play again.
 If they play for long enough, it is very likely that Mallory is caught.
 <label for="mn-probability" class="margin-toggle">⊕</label><input type="checkbox" id="mn-probability" class="margin-toggle"/>
 <span class="marginnote">